 Mutual of Omaha was founded in 1909 and offers multiple policies with simplified underwriting, which promises the potential of no medical exam based on the answers to a medical questionnaire and underwriting.
 It has a financial strength rating of A+ (Superior) by AM Best, with a good track record in customer service, ranking third-best out of 25 life insurers by J.D.
 Power, and having below-average levels of complaints with the NAIC.
 The company's positive customer service ratings and lack of medical exams are why we named it our best option for retirees.

-Mutual of Omaha offers four universal life insurance plans including:
+Mutual of Omaha offers three universal life insurance plans including:

 - AccumUL Answers: Guarantees a 2% annual interest rate.